HeyChamp29/python-course-tasks/README.md

-# Python Course Tasks
+# 🐍 Python Course Tasks

-This repository contains Python scripts created as part of a course assignment.
-It includes basic programs demonstrating user input, mathematical operations, conditionals, and loops.
+This repository contains Python scripts for various basic programming tasks, as part of a course project.
+Each task is saved in a separate `.py` file and explained below.

 ---

 ## ✅ Task 1: Basic Mathematical Operations
-This script takes two numbers from the user and performs:
+This script takes two numbers as input and performs:
 - Addition
 - Subtraction
 - Multiplication
 - Division

 **Sample Output:**

 Enter first number: 10
 Enter second number: 5

-Addition: 15
+Addition: 15.0
-Subtraction: 5
+Subtraction: 5.0
-Multiplication: 50
+Multiplication: 50.0
 Division: 2.0